 FLAC, short for Free Lossless Audio Codec, is a lossless and high-quality audio format.
 It is favored by many true audiophiles who are addicted to a true-to-real music-listening experience.
 However, it is not preferred by all music lovers because of its large size and poor compatibility.
 By comparison, MP3, the lossy format, ensures users with small storage but with acceptable audio quality.
 And above all, almost all mainstream media players and devices support it.
 These are why we need to conver FLAC to MP3.
 In this article, you are going to learn 3 different ways to make it with simpleness.

 Method 1.
 How to Convert FLAC to MP3 with VideoProc Converter AI

-VideoProc Converter is an extremely easy yet powerful FLAC to MP3 converter software.
+VideoProc Converter AI is an extremely easy yet powerful FLAC to MP3 converter software.
 You can use it to losslessly convert FLAC files to MP3 separately or in batch as you like.
-Owing to its supporting level-3 GPU acceleration technology, VideoProc Converter ensures users with the super-fast conversion speed.
+Owing to its supporting level-3 GPU acceleration technology, VideoProc Converter AI ensures users with the super-fast conversion speed.
 Besides, it isn't just limited to FLAC or MP3, but can also convert/process almost any known audio format, and more features.

 So why not download it now on your Windows or Mac computer and then follow the steps below to finish the job in minutes?

-Step 1: Open VideoProc Converter and click Video on the first splash screen to go to the main interface.
+Step 1: Open VideoProc Converter AI and click Video on the first splash screen to go to the main interface.
 Then in the main interface click the +Music button.
-Load your FLAC file(s) in VideoProc Converter.
+Load your FLAC file(s) in VideoProc Converter AI.
 After loading the files the interface will look like this below.

 Step 2: Now in the Music tab, select MP3.
 If it is not there, you can go to the Target Format and find it.